jorgepalaciios/jorgepalaciios/README.md

 -->
 ## Hello, Everyone!

-I'm Jorge Palacios, a systems engineer passionate about software development.
+My name is Jorge Palacios, I'm a systems engineer passionate about software development.

 <!-- [Image depicting your interests] add some cool images about this -->